jellyfin/jellyfin.org/docs/general/installation/linux.md

    :::note

-   You do not need to manually install `ffmpeg`; it will be installed by the Jellyfin server package as a dependency.
+   You do not need to manually install `ffmpeg`; It will be installed by the Jellyfin server package as a dependency.

    :::